GeneralBots/BotServer/CONTRIBUTING.md

 ## Contributing bug fixes

 General Bots is current in early preview.
 We're still accepting contributions in the form of bug fixes.
-A bug must have an issue tracking it in the issue tracker that has been approved by the pragmatismo.com.br team.
+A bug must have an issue tracking it in the issue tracker that has been approved by the pragmatismo.cloud team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

 ## Contributing features